NicolasRochat/NicolasRochat.github.io/index.md

 ![ Image description ](./images/brussel.png){:style="display: block; margin-left: auto; margin-right: auto;" width="700"}
 <center><i>Figure: Map of Brussels with local small breweries</i></center>

-The breweries are categorized into three sets. <br />
+The breweries are categorized into three sets.
-In the old city centre: 0-2 km<br />
+- In the old city centre: 0-2 km<
-Further into the city: 0-15 km<br />
+- Further into the city: 0-15 km
-In the periphery of Brussels: 15-50 km<br />
+- In the periphery of Brussels: 15-50 km

 Those categories are displayed as circles on the above figure.

 Our null hypothesis being that the distance to the city centre doesn't affect the breweries' ratings, our alternative hypothesis is that a negative correlation can be found between the two, indicating that remote breweries are less successful according to RateBeer data.